Lady of Quality: Publication and reception

+Heyer wrote Lady of Quality under pressure to meet her publisher's deadline for the autumn list and received for it a £10,000 advance.
 Exact publication figures are unavailable for this book, but a first printing of one of Heyer's novels in the British Commonwealth often consisted of 65,000–75,000 copies, and each of her books generally sold over 500,000 copies in paperback.
-As with Heyer's other popular fiction, this book was largely ignored by contemporary critics; only after her death did they begin to take more interest in her work.
+As with Heyer's other popular fiction, it was largely ignored by contemporary critics; only after her death did they begin to take more interest in her work.

-Philippa Toomey, a literary critic for The Times, wrote a short review of Lady of Quality soon after its publication.
+Philippa Toomey, a literary critic for The Times, wrote a short review of Lady of Quality soon after its publication, identifying in it a "bat's squeak of sexuality".
 While noting that the plots of all Heyer's romance novels were similar, Toomey described Lady of Quality as "almost identical twins" with Heyer's earlier work Black Sheep.
 Despite the formulaic nature of the plot, Toomey believed that Heyer fans would enjoy the novel, as it showcased Heyer's skill in creating interesting characters who acted appropriately for their setting.
+On the other hand, Heyer's biographer, Jane Aiken Hodge, later commented that the "book would have benefitted from the light hand of an editor"; in particular she found that the plot "lost momentum about three-quarters of the way through".

-Lady of Quality was profiled in Pamela Regis's 2003 book A Natural History of the Romance Novel.
-Regis describes the relationship between the protagonists as very modern; both are financially independent, and neither cares overly much for the opinions of others.
-Literary critic Karin Westman, writing at about the same time agreed, noting that the novel provides "a vision of marriage as companionship, a union which does not require ceding independence ... thanks to a heroine who can conduct herself as a hero".
+Lady of Quality was profiled in Pamela Regis's 2003 book A Natural History of the Romance Novel, describing the relationship between the protagonists as very modern; both are financially independent and neither cares overly much for the opinions of others.
+Literary critic Karin Westman, writing at about the same time, agreed while noting that the novel provides "a vision of marriage as companionship, a union which does not require ceding independence ... thanks to a heroine who can conduct herself as a hero".
+This is consistent with Jane Aiken Hodge's earlier finding that "This book is a discussion of marriage as a reality beyond the happy ending".